TITLE 77: PUBLIC HEALTH

 Section 515.920 SEMSV Program Licensure Requirements for All Vehicles

-a) The SEMSV Program shall be part of a Department-approved EMS System that is located within the geographical area that the program serves.
+a) The SEMSV Program shall be part of a Department-approved EMS System.

 b) The SEMSV Program shall meet and comply with all State and federal requirements governing the specific vehicles employed in the program.
-(See Section 515.930, 515.945, or 515.970 of this Part.)
+(See Section 515.930, 515.945 or 515.970.)

 c) The SEMSV Program shall comply with this Part during its hours of operation.
 The SEMSV Program shall operate 24 hours per day, every day of the year, in accordance with weather conditions, except when the service is committed to another medical emergency request, or is unavailable due to maintenance requirements.

-d) The SEMSV Program shall provide pre-hospital emergency services within its service area on a per-need basis without regard to the patient's ability to pay for such service.
+d) The SEMSV Program shall provide pre-hospital emergency services within its service area on a per-need basis without regard to the patient's ability to pay for the service.

 e) The SEMSV Program shall be supervised and managed by a Medical Director, who shall be a physician who has met at least the following requirements: